sebastien-plutniak/archeofrag/README.md

 By default, fragments from two spatial units can be disturbed and moved to another other spatial unit.
 However, the `asymmetric.transport.from` can be used to move fragments from only one given spatial unit.

 Finally, the `planar` argument determines if the generated graph has to be planar or not (a graph is planar when it can be drawn on a plane, without edges crossing).
+Note that the use of this argument requires the RBGL package to be installed.

 An example of a complete configuration of the function is: